music-addressability/ema/docs/api.md

 #### Completeness

 The `completeness` parameter specifies how complete the returned selection should be.
-By default, the selection returned by the web service must be valid against the original music document format (e.g. a valid MEI file).
+By default, the selection returned by the web service must be valid against the original music document format (e.g. a valid MEI or MusicXML file).
 Some of the `completeness` values are used to override this behavior.
 The table below lists the values accepted.

 Name  | Description
 ------|-------------